-The BOD has overall responsibility for the establishment and oversight of the Group's risk management framework.
+The BOD of the parent company has overall responsibility for the establishment and oversight of the Group's risk management framework.
 It monitors compliance with the risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Group.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions.